SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 Objects let us point out related **values** using **properties** in the object.

 All JavaScript values, except primitives, are objects, thus almost everything in JavaScript is an object.

+## Methods

+Methods are functions inside an object.
+These are simply actions that can be performed on an object.

+In JavaScript, we have a ``this`` keyword that refers to an object.

+The object being referred to depends on how this is being used/called, hence the ``this`` keyword refers to different objects depending on how it is used.

+The ``this`` keyword in a method lets us reference other properties on the object.
+If you are inside an object of some sort, the ``this`` will be that object, if not it will be the global object(window).